sebastien-plutniak/archeoviz/README.md

 cannot be located as points but are somewhere between ranges of coordinates.
 Vague location can concern one, two, or the three spatial dimensions (the x, y, z coordinates, respectively).

+Note that this feature can also be used to deal with the imprecision of topographical instruments.

+### Lines

+Lines are useful geometries for representing relationships.
+In archaeology, these can be [refitting](#reffitings) relationships between object fragments, orientation ([fabric measurements](#fabric-measurements), etc. Lines are generated from data loaded as refitting data, either from the “Data” tab, or with the `refits.df` parameter of the `archeoViz()` function.

+### Surfaces

+Surfaces are useful geometries for representing ground levels, trenches, pits, etc. In `archeoViz`, this can be achieved by defining a subset of points summarising the desired surface, then displaying the [convex hull](#convex-hulls) of this subset.

 ## Refittings and Fabric Measurements